King's RepositoryのロゴKing's Repository

 3. Nf3

 White now threatens to play d4 and recover the pawn they gambitted with Bxf4.
 Black would like to hold onto the f4 pawn if possible.
-They is a huge variety of approaches, but the most common replies are 3...g5, 3...d6, and 3...d5: the Classical, Fischer, and Modern defences.
+There is a huge variety of approaches, but the most common replies are 3...g5, 3...d6, and 3...d5: the classical, Fischer, and Modern defences.

 Defend the pawn

-As well as protecting the marauding f4-pawn in the event that White attacks it by moving the d-pawn, it threatens to advance to g4 and kick the knight away from f3.
+3...g5 immediately is the classical variation and main line.
+As well as protecting the f4-pawn, it threatens to advance to g4 and kick the knight away from f3.
 Black is not worried about weakening their own kingside because the f4-pawn gives Black all the space on that wing.
 Any kingside advance from White will run into Black's kingside advance coming the other way.

-The mainline continuation after 3...g5 is for White to undermine the pawn chain with 4. h4.
+The most common continuation after 3...g5 is for White to undermine the pawn chain with 4. h4.
 Then 4...g4 kicks the knight to 5.
 Ne5, the Kieseritzky gambit.
 4...h5 does not work for Black as after White plays hxg4, the h5 pawn is pinned to Black's rook.
+The next most common is 4.
+Bc4, which most often leads to the Muzio gambit.

-3...d6 is the move with which Bobby Fischer claimed to have refuted the entire King's gambit.[1]
+3...d6, the Fischer defence, is the move by which Bobby Fischer claimed to have refuted the entire king's gambit.[1]
 Black would still like to play 4...g5 next move, but first takes the precaution of denying the f3-knight access to e5.
-This means it's going to be short of good squares after a g7-g5-g4 advance, and may have to make an abject retreat to g1.
-The Fischer defence would probably be more popular still if bringing the knight to e5 in the 3...g5 variations actually scored well for White, but it doesn't.
+This means that after 4. d4 g5 5. h4 g4, 6.
+Ne5 isn't possible and the knight may have to make an abject retreat to g1.
+In this way, 3...d6 avoids the Kieseritzky gambit, although as the Kieseritzky gambit actually doesn't score very well for White, Black is usually happy to allow it and play the 3...g5 variations instead.

 Keep initiative: attack the centre